+The sartorial standards of our woodland pals, is much higher than mine right now.
 Berkshire Botanical is the new kid on the Berkshire block.
 Created by Mr. Gin himself, Johnny Neill (of Marylebone Gin and Whitley Neill fame) installed his pot still ‘Harry’, named after his son, in the Royal Oak pub and created a Berkshire gin based on the flora and fauna found on the 9,000-acre Yattendon Estate.
-The result is a Dry Gin with nine botanicals including Norway Spruce which can be found across the Estate – it is one of the largest growers of Christmas trees in the UK; and a sloe gin with eight botanicals 8 botanicals including pink grapefruit and hand-picked sloe berries.
-More innovative varieties are expected to follow inspired by the local countryside.
-Available from Master of Malt.
+There are three gin in the collecton – the brand new raspberry and rhubarb, aa sloe gin and Berkshire dry.

 From an outrageously cool distillery and tasting room in The Newbury Pub, 137 Gin has got industry pros sitting up like meerkats.
 Four varieties were created – Country Garden, Navy Strength, London Dry and Berkshire Dry – and the awards keep rolling in.
 The Muddy fave is Country Garden, a blooming marvellous blend of floral botanicals that tastes like summer without a hint of soapiness, thanks to the dry herbal finish.
-Serve it up with lots of ice, Elderflower tonic and garnish with juniper berries and a sprig of rosemary.
-Fancy something classic?
-The Berkshire Dry with its mix of spices and citrus flavours is great for traditionalists.
-It also went down a storm at the Muddy Awards winners drinks. £42 for 70cl.
-Order direct from 137 Gin’s online.
-Owner Pete is also busy making hand sanitiser for the emergency services, so while you’re there you can also make a donation to this brilliant cause.
+Serve it up with lots of ice, Elderflower tonic and garnish with juniper berries and a sprig of rosemary. £42 for 70cl

-Gallop to the other side of Berkshire – Windsor to be exact and you’ll get your marching orders to try Horse Guards London Dry with its classic combo of juniper, coriander, angelica, orange peel, grapefruit peel and cardamom.
+Gallop to East Berkshire – Windsor to be exact – and you’ll get your marching orders to try Horse Guards London Dry with its classic combo of juniper, coriander, angelica, orange peel, grapefruit peel and cardamom.
 Named after the Horse Guards, part of the Household Cavalry (King Charles II’s elite heavies), this award-winning gin is refined, elegant and quintessentially British, and has been crafted to perfection.
 It’s almost guaranteed to put hairs on your chest and gloss on your hooves. £35 for 70cl.
 Shop online here.

 If you know Pinkneys Green near Maidenhead, you’ll know cricket is a big deal around these parts.
 While we won’t be bowled over by the village’s sporting prowess any time soon, we can enjoy a round of cucumber sarnies and the local tipple, Cricketers Gin.
 Three of this London Dry gin’s botanicals can be found on its doorstep – Wild Marjoram, Milk Thistle and Blackberries – which are then balanced with orange, spicy coriander and a hint of liquorice.
 Hop over to the website and shop til you drop, £37 for 75cl.